hypermodularity/hypermodularity.com/README.md

 ![hypermodularity](hyper-modularity-cover1.png)

++ Modular architecture and hypermodularity
++ Benefits of hypermodularity
 + Modular architecture and hypermodularity in Software Devlopment
 + Modularity and hypermodularity in Hardware development
 + Modularity and hypermodularity in the daily routine of a person working with people